 The American Academy of Pediatrics (AAP) recommends that children get 3 doses of the

-human papillomavirus (HPV) vaccine at ages 11 to 12, or during the teen years if they missed getting it sooner. .
+human papillomavirus (HPV) vaccine at ages 11 to 12, or during the teen years if they missed getting it sooner.
 HPV can cause cancers of the mouth, throat, anus and genitals -cervix and vulva in females, penis in males - and genital warts.
 There are about 26,000 of these cancers each year—and most could be prevented with HPV vaccine.
-This information below will help you talk with your child about the vaccine.
+It is important for children to get the vaccine series before any sexual activity.
+The information below will help you talk with your child about the vaccine.

 What do my child and I need to know about HPV disease and HPV vaccine?

 The key facts about HPV and HPV vaccine are:

 - Certain strains of HPV cause genital warts and cancers of the cervix, mouth, throat, anus and genitals [cervix and vulva (females), penis (males)] and genital warts.

 - Receiving 3 doses of HPV vaccine before your child is exposed to the virus can prevent many cases of these cancers and genital warts.